Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 Current Imperator-level Subscribers get this item and the above Centurion-level itemas part of their subscriptions.

-This item is available for all Subscribers to pledge for in the dedicated Subscriber Store.
+This pack is available for all subscribers to pledge for in the Subscriber-Exclusive Store.

 Earnable In-Game: